 4. Multiple Agents, Multiple Screens

-WhatsApp API enables businesses to create multiple agent seats regardless of the number of phone numbers associated with your account.
+WhatsApp Business API enables businesses to create multiple agent seats regardless of the number of mobile phone numbers associated with their account.
 Better yet, these agents can access WhatsApp user conversations from multiple devices at the same time.

 The API allows you to connect WhatsApp with your CRM tools and other software you are already using as part of your daily business processes.

 This way, purchases, requests, complaints, refunds, and any other data can be logged automatically, in real-time, eliminating the probability of errors and mistakes.

 How to Switch from using WhatsApp Business Web to WhatsApp Business API Solution

 Switching from a free WhatsApp web for business to a WhatsApp Business API solution provider is not a matter to take lightly.
 Below are the steps to keep in mind as you go along.

 Although WhatsApp Business API hasn't been around for long there are already more than enough providers to choose from but not all are suitable for small and medium businesses coming from WhatsApp Business Web.